 A fisherman who was rescued after he was swept out to sea has died, police have confirmed.

-Paul Turner and a fellow-angler were in a fast flowing stream on Becketts Bank, in Horden, County Durham, on Saturday when the father-of-six was swept out.
+Paul Turner and a fellow angler were in a fast-flowing stream on Becketts Bank, in Horden, County Durham, on Saturday when Mr Turner swept away.

-The 33-year-old from Horden was pulled from the water, but later died in hospital.
+The 33-year-old father of six, from Horden, was pulled from the water, but died later in hospital.

 One man was airlifted to hospital in Newcastle with a broken leg after a 5m (16ft) wave pushed him into railings at about 13:30 GMT on Saturday.